 Forouzan will work on the effects of direct current stimulation on synaptic plasticity.

-Ivan is analyzing the EEG responses to narratives in patients with disorder of contiousness.
+Ivan is analyzing the EEG responses to naturalistic stimuli in the context of hearing loss and disordered consciousness.

 Kofi is testing label fusion algorithms to atuomatically segment MRI head anatomy from stroke patients.